evgenyneu/ios-core-location-battery-meter/README.md

-# iOS core locatino power consumption meter
+# Measuring power consumption of using location updates in the background on iOS

 This is a demo iOS app that can help to measure power consumption of core location updates in different modes.